cubpack34/cubpack34.com/content/docs/ceremonies/aol-crossover-ceremony.md

 > Senior Patrol Leader and AOL Scouts cross bridge

 **SCOUTMASTER:** As Scoutmaster of Troop 104, we welcome you.
 There are many traditions in Scouts BSA that will interest you.
 We are only a guide for these scouts.
-The Senior Patrol Leader and his council of Scout Leaders are the ones that will help you experience the world of Scouts, BSA.
+The Senior Patrol Leader and their council of Scout Leaders are the ones that will help you experience the world of Scouts, BSA.
 Welcome to Scouts, BSA.

 **Senior Patrol Leader:** On behalf of all the Troop Scouts, I would like to welcome you.
 I present you with your Green Epaulets.
 Please wear these with pride as it shows the world that you are one of us now.
 Now please take your rightful place at the campfire with our Scouts.